carpentries-incubator/pangenomics/_episodes/04-manual-pangenomes.md

 ~~~
 {: .output}

 Now we want to make two columns that have the name of the genomes of the queries, and the name of the genomes of the subjects.
-We will take this information from the query and subject IDs (the label that we added at the beggining of the episode).
+We will take this information from the query and subject IDs (the label that we added at the beginning of the episode).

 First, let's obtain the genome of each query gene.
 ~~~